-Task prioritization is fully supported by SqliteHuey and the in-memory storage layer used when Immediate mode is enabled.
+Task prioritization is fully supported by SqliteHuey and the file-based FileHuey.
+The in-memory storage layer (used when Immediate mode is enabled) also supports task priorities.

 Huey tasks can be given a priority, allowing you to ensure that your most important tasks do not get delayed when the workers are busy.